riceissa/breathing/doc.md

 TODO: talk about buteyko's combine-complexator and my learned helplessness idea.

-# Posture

-I'm appreciating posture more now -- it really makes silent relaxed breathing easier when you have better posture.
-But "good posture" is maybe not what society thinks is good posture, but whatever feels comfortable to you and allows for good breathing.

-The Buteyko people also emphasize posture, but I have not read much about what they say.

-i still have a lot to learn here. apparently some posture techniques can be quite dangerous (can even cause die-off reactions??)

-what can sometimes _feel_ like air hunger might just be your abdomen being compressed due to slouching. sitting up a bit straighter can reduce the air hunger feeling. (this doesn't work most of the time)

 # Breathing synthesis

 My synthesis = "Buteyko method" + "Alexander Technique" + Capnometry biofeedback